Level 3 City & Guilds Diploma in Dog Grooming

 Who is this course for?

-This course is a fantastic opportunity for those learners who have already achieved their Level 2 City & Guilds Dog Grooming Assistant qualification to become fully qualified dog groomers.
-It allows you to work within a salon as a professional stylist or a salon manager or even to run your own salon.
+This course is a fantastic opportunity for learners, who have already achieved their Level 2 City and Guilds Dog Grooming Assistant qualification, to become a fully qualified dog groomer.
+This allows you to work within a salon as a professional stylist, a salon manager or even run your own salon.

-The course is completed in a commercial salon, creating a more realistic learning experience.
+Completed in a commercial salon, within a small personal class of 4 students, creating a more personalised experience.

 Entry Requirements